cscart/docs/en/cscart_addons/addons/eagle_owl/index.rst

 Installing the add-on
 =====================

-    Install the Eagle Owl Previewer add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Eagle Owl add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 .. important::
     The add-on is not compatible with AlexBranding Advanced image previewers add-on